JDunich/Simulating-Caches/README.md

 ## Description ##

-This is a project from Rutgers Coputer Science 01:198:211:05-08 COMPUTER ARCHITECTURE class taught by Prof. Santosh Nagarakatte.
-For this project we were instructed to build a simulated Cache in order to inprove our understanding of memory addresses in C. Below is the full assignemnt description:
+This is a project from Rutgers Computer Science 01:198:211:05-08 COMPUTER ARCHITECTURE class taught by Prof. Santosh Nagarakatte.
+For this project we were instructed to build a simulated Cache in order to improve our understanding of memory addresses in C. Below is the full assignment description:

 ### 1 Overview ###